keis/git-fixup/README.md

 4. Finally, the root commit (i.e. full history) if nothing of the above is satisfied.

-### --sort

-Sorts the commits by author time ascending showing the oldest commit at index 1 and the newest at the last index.

 ### --reverse

-Reverses the sort order.
+Commits are sorted by time. `-r` reverses the sort order.

-### --with-time

-Shows the commits in the menu with time in git's ISO 8601-like format (`%ai`).

 ## Configuration